Provencal Artichokes Stuffed with Goat Cheese and Tapenade

 Provencal Recipe for Rosé season

 When the first artichokes rose from my semi-dormant thistle bed, like Lazarus from the dead, I found excuse enough to search for any leftover rose bottles that may have escaped last summer’s debauchery to celebrate with.
 I walk out to my garden with nothing more than a simple lunch and a bottle of rosé on my mind.
 I blankly stared at my artichokes as if somehow they might reveal how they’d like to be prepared.
 Would it be slow cooked in a barigoule or perhaps just simply steamed with a hollandaise?
 I stood in my garden for a long time, surrounded by an audience of fava beans, peas, lettuce, and mint who decided to join the debate.
 My basil, feeling left out and secluded, angrily voiced their opinion.

 A second glass easily became three.
-I trimmed off the gruff exterior armor of my artichokes, revealing their tender purplish leaves who hid shyly in the shadows of my kitchen.
-The empty cavities filled with fresh, tangy goat cheese and a spoonful of just made black olive tapenade.
+I trimmed off the gruff exterior armour of my artichokes, revealing their tender purplish leaves who hid shyly in the shadows of my kitchen.
+The empty cavities are filled with fresh, tangy goat cheese and a spoonful of just-made black olive tapenade.
 A thin sheaf of pancetta provided the formal dress for the artichokes to wear to the table.
 Together, the lamb and artichokes danced on the hot grill, filling my nostrils with the scents only a lonely shepherd could smell while grilling his dinner over the dried garrigue under a starry sky.

 Oh, to be in Provence once again.